eazow/knowledge-hierarchy/english/new-concept-english/4/Lesson_24_Beauty.md

-> What do glimpses of beauty, either in nature or art, often suggest to the human mind?
+> What do **glimpses** of beauty, either in nature or art, often suggest to the human mind?

 A young man sees a sunset and, unable to understand or to express the emotion that it rouses in him, concludes that it must be the gateway to world that lies beyond.
-It is difficult for any of us in moments of intense aesthetic experience to resist the suggestion that we are catching a glimpse of a light that shines down to us from a different realm of existence, different and, because the experience is intensely moving, in some way higher.
-And, though the gleams blind and dazzle, yet do they convey a hint of beauty and serenity greater than we have known or imagined.
-Greater too than we can describe; for language, which was invented to convey the meanings of this world, cannot readily be fitted to the uses of another.
+It is difficult for any of us in moments of intense **aesthetic** experience to resist the suggestion that we are catching a glimpse of a light that shines down to us from a different realm of existence, different and, because the experience is intensely moving, in some way higher.
+And, though the **gleams** blind and **dazzle**, yet do they convey a hint of beauty and **serenity** greater than we have known or imagined.
+Greater too than we can describe; for language, which was invented to convey the meanings of this world, cannot **readily** be fitted to the uses of another.